 This article offers a theoretical and empirical roadmap to measuring early money.
 We propose that early money can be conceptualized in two ways: centered on a candidate's fundraising behavior (candidate-centered) or her fundraising performance relative to her electoral competitors (election-centered).
 We argue that these approaches capture conceptually distinct attributes of early fundraising.
 A candidate-centered measure of dollars raised in the initial days of the campaign is best suited for questions about the qualities or quantity of a candidate's early fundraising.
 For example, what political influencers financially support candidates in the "invisible" or "money" primary?
 Is the amount of early dollars a candidate raises predictive of future fundraising success?
 An election-centered measure of a candidate's early fundraising relative to her competitors at a fixed time is best suited for questions that assess the interplay between fundraising and competition.
 For example, do early fundraising deficits motivate candidates to drop out of their election?
 Are parties and interest groups more likely to endorse front-runners or underdogs?
-We go on to offer guidance on scope conditions for election- and candidate's early fundraising window, (2) how long before a candidate's election must money be raised to be considered early, and (3) what units of measurement are most suitable for expressing early money estimates.
+We go on to offer guidance on scope conditions for election- and candidate-centered early money operationalization, specifically addressing (1) what best defines a candidate's early fundraising window, (2) how long before a candidate's election must money be raised to be considered early, and (3) what units of measurement are most suitable for expressing early money estimates.